hyosung11/Launch-School/Courses/JS109/template.md

 console.log(greeting);              // line 7
 ```

 The code logs `'Hi John'` and illustrates variable scope, specifically that outer scope variables can be accessed by the inner scope.
 On line 1, the global variable `name` is declared and initialized to the string `'John'`.
 On line 3, the global variable `greet` is declared and initialized to an arrow function that implicitly returns the template literal `Hi ${name}` with the value stored in the global variable `name` interpolated in the string.
 On line 5, the global variable `greeting` is declared and initialized to the return value of the call to the `greet` arrow function whose value is the string `'Hi John'`.
 Here, the `greet` function has access to the value of the global `name` variable because variables in the outer scope can be accessed from the inner scope of the function `greet`.
-On line 7, the `console.log` method passes the value of the `greeting` variable as an argument and logs '`Hi John'`.
+On line 7, the `console.log` method passes the value of the variable `greeting` as an argument and logs '`Hi John'`.
 In the end, `console.log` returns `undefined`.

-## 3. primitive values, objects, and type coercions
+## 3. Primitive values, Objects, and Type Coercions

 Primitive values are always *immutable*; they don't have parts that one can change.
-Such values are said to be **atomic**; they're indivisible.
+Such values are said to be atomic; they're indivisible.
 If a variable contains a primitive value, all you can do to that variable is use it in an expression or *reassign* it: give it an entirely new value.
 All operations on primitive values evaluate as new values.
+There are seven primitive data types in JavaScript: **string**, **number**, **boolean**, **`undefined`**, **`null`**, bigInt and symbol.

 Objects are complex values composed of primitive values or other objects.
 Objects are usually (but not always) mutable: you can add, remove, and change their various component values.
+Everything that is not a primitive is an object.
+This includes **objects**, **arrays**, and **functions**.

-Type coercion is the conversion of one type of value into another.**Explicit type coercion** lets the programmer decide what to do, whereas **implicit type coercion** lets the JavaScript engine choose.
+Type coercion is the conversion of one type of value into another. **Implicit coercion** happens when operators like the loose equality operator `==` or the binary operator `+` are used to change the type of values being compared. **Explicit coercion** happens when constructors (`Number` , `String` ), methods (`parseInt`, `parseFloat`, ...) or unary operators (`+`, `!!`) are used with the clear intent of converting a value from one type to another one.

 ---